harsh-gupta-10/JS-todo-local-tailwind/Readme.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+ This project is licensed under the MIT License.<!-- – see the [LICENSE](LICENSE) file for details. -->

 ## Acknowledgments

 - **Tailwind CSS** for making beautiful, responsive design easier.
 - **JavaScript** for handling app interactivity and localStorage functionality.